Category Archives: ISHRS

 ISHRS 22nd Annual Meeting in Kuala Lumpur, Malaysia

 The International Society of Hair Restoration Surgery (ISHRS) is having its 22nd annual meeting in Kuala Lumpur, Malaysia from October 8-11, 2014.
 Surprisingly, this is the first time this conference is being held in Asia, home to over one-half of the world’s population.
-As was the case with last year’s conference in San Francisco, the initial online outline of their program is excellent:
+As was the case with last year’s 2013 conference in San Francisco, the initial online outline of their program is excellent.

-ISHRS 22nd annual meeting
+ISHRS 22nd annual meeting summary

 The chair of the conference is the renowned Thailand based surgeon Dr. Damkerng Pathomvanich (also called Dr. Path on the forums).
 As usual, the majority of the presentations are related to hair transplantation techniques and improvements in that field.
 The four main non-hair transplantation related presentations from invited speakers are: